Priapism: Prolonged erection

 Surgery may be necessary in some cases to insert material that temporarily blocks blood flow to the penis.
 The body eventually absorbs the material.
 Surgery may also be necessary to repair arteries or tissue damage resulting from an injury.

-Depending on the probable cause of the priapism, steps to prevent priapism may include:
+Depending on the probable cause of the priapism, steps to prevent recurrent priapism may include:

 Terms and conditions of use